 Licensed electronic information resources, including Library databases and other online tools and services, must be used in accordance with Northwestern's license terms and conditions.
 These resources are restricted to University research and educational purposes, and may not be used for activities of a company or a commercial service.
-The University cannot enter into any agreement that allows companies to access or use licensed Library resources.
+The University cannot enter into any agreement that allows companies access to or use of licensed Library resources.

-Sponsored Research (SR) may not assist companies/small businesses with the company portion of an SBIR/STTR or other company proposal for research.
-SR provides research support services for university research, and with respect to SBIR/STTR or other collaborations with companies, SR provides service and support only for the university side of the research (e.g., letter of intent for collaboration, subcontract execution, etc.).
+The Office for Sponsored Research (OSR) may not assist companies/small businesses with the company portion of an SBIR/STTR or other company proposal for research.
+OSR provides research support services for university research, and with respect to SBIR/STTR or other collaborations with companies, OSR provides service and support only for the university side of the research (e.g., letter of intent for collaboration, subcontract execution, etc.).